 According to several Aḥaronim, one is required to search every book that one studied during the year, page by page, because a crumb of ḥametz might have fallen into one of them.
 These authorities maintain that the objective of bedikat ḥametz is to remove every crumb of ḥametz from one’s possession (Ḥazon Ish).

 However, according to those poskim who maintain that the purpose of bedikat ḥametz is to find pieces of ḥametz the size of a kezayit, clearly there is no need for such a thorough search of books, for it is inconceivable that there could be a kezayit of ḥametz between the pages of a book.
 In fact, even some of the stringent poskim who say that all ḥametz must be sought out maintain that one is not required to search for the sort of tiny crumbs one is liable to find in books, because even if one sees them on Pesaḥ, there is little concern that one will want to eat them.

-Therefore, one should not search his books page by page, because this is overly stringent behavior and is even liable to result in a waste of Torah-study time.
-Indeed, the accepted practice is not to be stringent in this regard.
+Therefore, one should not search his books page by page, because this is overly stringent behavior that may even cause one to waste Torah-study time.
+This is the accepted practice.

-If during the year one places such books on the dining table between meals, he must be careful to clean the table well after eating, so that not a single crumb remains.
-Even the stringent poskim maintain that one who is careful all year long to distance his books from ĥametz, and when bringing them to the dining table is careful that no crumbs of ĥametz fall into them, is not required to search his books, because they are already considered ĥametz-free.
+If during the year one places such books on the dining table between meals, he must clean the table well after eating, so that no crumbs remain.
+Even the stringent poskim maintain that one who is careful all year long to distance his books from ḥametz, and when bringing them to the dining table is careful that no crumbs of ḥametz fall into them, is not required to search his books, because they are already considered ḥametz-free.

-The status of the bookcase itself depends upon the household.
-If there are no children, and the adults are careful not to put any food on the bookshelves, no search is required.
-If there are children in the house who may have placed food there, one is required to search among the books and behind them.
-If the bookshelf was cleaned well beforehand, a casual search is sufficient.
+The status of a bookcase itself depends upon the household.
+If there are no children, and the adults are careful not to put any food on the bookshelves, no bedika is required.
+If there are children who may have placed food on a shelf, one is required to search among the books and behind them.
+If the bookshelf was cleaned well before Pesaḥ, a casual search is sufficient.